Infidelity is a traumatic event, but if you are searching information on forgiving a cheater, you have already taken a few steps forwards.

 Don’t let that mentality trap you: treat each amend as separately and “in the moment”.
 As you welcome them, you will also take gradual steps towards full forgiveness.

-As a final step, once you’re almost full ready to forgive, you can reward your partner’s hard work by asking for your own forgiveness.
+As a final step, once you’re almost fully ready to forgive, you can reward your partner’s hard work by asking for your own forgiveness.

 Don’t underestimate this step: your partner will likely be very touched and it will catapult you into a renewed level of “we-ness”.